Round 1 was unbearably long...so let's make it last a little bit longer:

 I know it is the right pick - hey, they got the best player in the draft - but I love that they had to take a WR.
 Mike Furrey feels totally disrespected, though.
 He may turn into a locker room cancer.
 Damn prima donna wide receivers.

-3 Cleveland OT Th
+3 Cleveland OT Thomas, Joe

 I love how the Browns drafted the one guy who wanted absolutely nothing to do with all the hype and overexposure of the NFL Draft and then followed that up by drafting the day's - year's? - biggest media whore.
 Bet they get along swimmingly.